zrllrz/zrllrz.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD candidate at the [HKU Musketeers Foundation Institute of Data Science](https://www.ids.hku.hk/), The University of Hong Kong, where I work under the supervision of Prof. Yanchao Yang.
+I'm a PhD candidate at the [HKU Musketeers Foundation Institute of Data Science](https://datascience.hku.hk), The University of Hong Kong, where I work under the supervision of Prof. Yanchao Yang.
 My research lies at the intersection of **machine learning** and **robotics**, with a particular focus on enabling robots to learn complex manipulation skills from demonstrations.

 ## 🎓 Education

 **PhD in Data Science** (2024 - 2028 Expected)
 The University of Hong Kong, Hong Kong SAR
-- Current GPA: 3.97/4.00
 - Funded by the prestigious Hong Kong PhD Fellowship Scheme
 - Also recognized as HKU Presidential PhD Scholar